MZHeader/MZHeader.github.io/index.md

 The tools I use are all freely available, most of which come pre-installed in the FLARE VM.

-All samples are available on VirusTotal.
-The content is aimed to be somewhat educational.
+All samples are available on VirusTotal / MalwareBazaar.

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-48M02RY99Q"></script>